Fix Windows Error 0x8007042c (Firewall and Update Error)

 Open Windows Security (search for it in Start menu).
 Go to Virus & threat protection > Scan options.
 Select “Full scan” and click “Scan now.”
 Wait for the scan to complete (30-60 minutes).

 We tested this on a laptop that showed error 0x8007042c after a suspicious download.
 Windows Defender found and removed 3 trojans that had disabled Windows Firewall.
 After removing the malware and restarting, the firewall started normally.
-According to SoftwareTested’s Windows error guide, malware removal fixes 20-25% of cases where services won’t start.
+SoftwareTested’s Windows error guide also identifies malware as a common cause of service startup failures.

 #Use Microsoft Safety Scanner